 This chapter provides the information needed to use a computer with your controller.
 Here you will find instructions for acquiring, installing, and running the Universal PST on your PC.
-Also described is information for obtaining or constructing the communications cable needed to connect the controller's COMM port to your computer's serial port.
+Also described is information for obtaining or constructing the communications cable needed to connect the controller's COMM port to your computer's serial port during service and initial programming.